Best way to save for retirement UK. 4 ways to get you started

 What are you saving all this money for?

-You might find that a lot of the commonly available information out there is often focused on amassing as much money as you can.
+You might find that a lot of the commonly available information is often focused on amassing as much money as possible.

 But what for?